dotnet/csharplang/proposals/extensions.md

 # Extension types

-TODO(inheritance) No duplicate base extensions (to avoid ambiguities)
-TODO(inheritance) issue with variance of extended type if we erase to a ref struct with a ref field.

 TODO(instance) need to spec why extension properties are not found during lookup for attribute properties, or explicitly disallow them
 TODO(static) adjust scoping rules so that type parameters are in scope within the 'for'
 TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces